Byskov-Soft/fifo-calc/README.md

 currency.
 This also means, that USD rates for the secondary currency must be provided.

 A USD only scenario is also supported.
 For that we simply set the exchange rate to 1.
-In principle, this will aslo work where transactions and taxation is in the same non-USD currency, although some changes to the output headers must be made.
+In principle, this will also work where transactions and taxation is in the same non-USD currency, although some changes to the output headers must be made.
 It should, however be easy to fix in a text editor or a sheet app (e.g. Excel).
 Anyway, a better solution for this scenario is currently in the works.